Onest-io/onest-whitepaper/README.md

 - Segregating of `transaction utility` and `voting utility`
 - Balance the reward and demand between transaction and vote utility
 - Create a liquid governance and worker system
-- Reward workers and loyal utility holders with VOTE
+- Reward workers, loyal utility holders and voters with VOTE
 - Allow a natural market selection of VOTE users

 ## Utility Flow